VirginiaYonit/Falcon-9-First-Stage-Landing-Prediction/README.md

 ## Presentation

 The full presentation is available in PDF/PowerPoint format in this repository.
+Although the project followed the provided structure, particular care was taken in visual clarity, layout, and completeness of each analysis step.
 Peer-reviewed as part of the IBM Data Science Capstone.

 ## Tools Used